somewhatlurker/diva_fontmap_tools/guides/HOWTO_MOD_TEXT_FONTS.md

 How To Mod Main Text Fonts (Beginners Guide)
 ============================================

-Currently, only AFT, FT, and M39s fontmaps can be generated.
+AFT, FT, and M39s fontmaps can be generated.
+Support for generating X fontmaps is experimental.
 The guide focuses on AFT, but most of it except for font numbers and IDs should work with the other games too.

 Before starting, read through `selecting_fonts.md` to help with choosing a font to use.